malnasseri/Friend-Finder/README.md

 * The result will display both the name and picture of the closest match.

+## This is a Link to the App on heroku:[Friend Finder App At Heroku](https://friend-finder-express-app.herokuapp.com/)

 ## Below Are some screen shots and a link to a video of the working app:

 ![Friend Finder-1](./images/friend1.png)